IBM/CodeEngine/beta/serverless-fleets/README.md

 2. Fleet workers are VPC VSIs running in the Code Engine managed accounts
 3. Fleet workers are provisioned based on an VSI image provided and managed by Code Engine
 4. Fleet workers are connected to the VPC subnet owned by the customer
-5. Tasks and data are stored in a COS bucket owned by the customer
+5. Tasks and data are stored in a Task State Store which is a COS bucket owned by the customer
 6. Logs are ingested to an IBM Cloud Logs instances owned by the customer
-7. A jumpbox VSI is being provisioned in the customer account to support debugging and troubleshooting.

 In terms of roles and responsibilities it's important to understand that:
-- The user is responsible to manage the VPC, Jumpbox, COS Bucket and ICL instance
+- The user is responsible to manage the VPC, Subnet, COS Bucket, Containers and ICL instance
 - Code Engine is responsible to manage the life-cycle of Fleets, Tasks, Instances and Workers.

 The One-time-setup procedure will help to automatically provision / de-provision all required resources, but NOT manage their life-cycle.